 Official Website: http://brackets.io/

-Brackets is created by the Adobe systems under MIT license with outstanding preprocessor support.
+Brackets are created by Adobe Systems under an MIT license with outstanding preprocessor support.
 It is the first choice of creative professionals and JS developers.
-This open source JS editor is fast, lightweight and provides built-in support for JavaScript.
-Brackets is a cross-platform used for Windows, Linux and macOS to perform front-end development tasks using HTML, CSS and JavaScript.
+This open-source JS editor is fast, lightweight, and provides built-in support for JavaScript.
+Brackets is a cross-platform used for Windows, Linux, and macOS to perform front-end development tasks using HTML, CSS, and JavaScript.

-Every web developer can enhance the functionality by installing different extensions including Smart Highlighting, Autoprefixer and Snippets.
-Live Preview is a wonderful feature supported by Brackets that allows to observe the code output by automatically opening browser.
-Brackets has focused on making visual tools and deliver an exceptional feature to change CSS that applies to a specific ID without opening the CSS files.
+Every web developer can enhance the functionality by installing different extensions including Smart Highlighting, Autoprefixer, and Snippets.
+Live Preview is a wonderful feature supported by Brackets that allows one to observe the code output by automatically opening a browser.
+Brackets has focused on making visual tools and delivering an exceptional feature to change CSS that applies to a specific ID without opening the CSS files.

 Pros: